 Myth – My company can ignore the premium audit bill and pay it later.

-Truth – You may end up having your current policy canceled if you do not dispute or make arrangement for paying your company’s premium billing.
+Truth – You may end up having your current policy canceled if you do not dispute or make arrangements for paying your company’s premium billing.
 I have posted this very often – Never Ignore A Premium Bill

 Myth – I received a small refund last year and this premium audit bill is not that large.
 I am going to go ahead and pay it.

 Truth – Just because you have not been hit with a large premium bill does not mean that you are not being overcharged.

 Myth – There are no companies out there except my agent that can help me if I have a question on my premium audit.

 Truth – There are quite a few companies that aid employers with their premium audits such as J&L.

 Myth – I can only dispute the current year’s Worker’s Compensation policy or premium bill.